krishbharucha/Meet.AI/README.md

 MeetAI is a modern video meetings platform built with Next.js 15, Stream Video, Better Auth, Drizzle ORM (Neon Postgres), Inngest, and OpenAI.
 It supports authentication, live meetings, transcripts, and AI-generated meeting summaries.

-⚠️ Billing (Polar) has been intentionally disabled in this version.

 ---